jstacoder/flask-apps/README.md

 ##flask-apps

-gives flask applications a setting similar to djangos `INSTALLED_APPS`, `INSTALLED_BLUEPRINTS`
+this gives flask applications a setting similar to djangos `INSTALLED_APPS`, called `INSTALLED_BLUEPRINTS`

-to use:
+- to use:
     - in your settings file add:
 ```
 INSTALLED_BLUEPRINTS = [